pragma-/pbot/doc/QuickStart.md

 Replace the placeholders, marked `X`, with values you want to use.
 Note that this is just for the first-time start-up.
 Regular subsequent start-up needs only `data_dir` to be overridden.

-* If you have registered your botnick with the NickServ service, update the `irc.password` entry in the `data/registry` file and then use this command:
+* If you have registered your botnick with the NickServ service, update the `irc.identify_password` entry in the `registry` file in your bot's data directory and then use this command:

     `pbot data_dir=X irc.botnick=X irc.sasl=1`